 What's happened

-The US is deploying 5,000 Marines to the Gulf as tensions with Iran escalate.
+The US has sent 5,000 Marines to the Gulf as tensions with Iran escalate.
 Iran denies negotiations, calling US claims 'fake news.'
 Oil prices surge, and the risk of conflict increases.
-The situation remains uncertain, with global implications for security and energy supplies.
+The situation remains uncertain, with global security and energy supplies at stake.

 What's behind the headline?